info@ppsa.theplt.org.uk

 ‘Tell Me About’

 Our ‘Tell Me About’ Sheet, below, is for you to use at home with your little one as the term progress.
-It has key vocabulary, concepts and themes around our key enquiry question.
+It shows key vocabulary, concepts and themes around our key enquiry question.
 This recall will help embed the children’s knowledge as the term progresses and give you a deeper understanding of key concepts and vocabulary we are using.

 Timetable